 Well, screw that.
 How about this: anywhere you could name a trait, you can name a class instead.

-If you write a type and promise to implement some existing class A as a trait, then:
+If you write a type and promise to implement some existing class A

-1. You must implement all of As methods.
+- You must implement all of

-2. You do not inherit any of As method implementations — no defaults.
+‘s methods. - You do not inherit any of

 Now you can fake out absolutely any other type, no matter how statically annotated the code is.
-(Though you’d have to provide an alternative that meets whatever annotated requirements are on A.)
+(Though you’d have to provide an alternative that meets whatever annotated requirements are on A

-Downside: any code assuming it’s going to receive an A might actually receive something else, so there’d still need to be at least one level of indirection on any attribute calls, and you’re not ever gonna get C++-level method dispatch speed.
+might actually receive something else, so there’d still need to be at least one level of indirection on any attribute calls, and you’re not ever gonna get C++-level method dispatch speed.
 Maybe that’s okay.
-Or maybe the compiler can notice when there aren’t actually any fakes for A and skip the indirection, or maybe it can fall back to something interpreter-like when it gets something that’s not actually an A?
+Or maybe the compiler can notice when there aren’t actually any fakes for A

-Another interesting question: how do you fake out built-in scalar types?
-In Python, for example, there’s nothing you can do to pass a “fake” string to .startswith(...), because there’s no way to emulate a string.
+, because there’s no way to emulate a string.
 You can subclass the string types, but all the built-in operations look at the underlying string value, so they just will not work on anything that isn’t a string.

 I suppose when even Python doesn’t let you get away with patching something, I shouldn’t be trying to go out of my way to allow it.